 beauty, an intricate realism, and a fondness for Greek and Arthurian

-remained popular for decades, and influenced the Arts and Crafts
+popular for decades, and influenced the Arts and Crafts Movement, the

-who painted awesomely Romantic images of America's wilderness, in the
+painted awesomely Romantic images of America's wilderness, in the Hudson

-Hudson River Valley and also in the newly opened West.
-The use of
+River Valley and also in the newly opened West.
+The use of light

-light effects, to dramatically portray such elements as mist and
+effects, to dramatically portray such elements as mist and sunsets,

 In addition to Cole, the best-known practioners of this style were